sunanda25/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/114317141-b1b36380-9ad4-11eb-80ac-d8c6034ed622.png)

-- The development department has the highest number of roles (23,008) to be filled and the Finance department has the lowest number of roles (4712) to be filled.
+- The Development department has the highest number of roles (23,008) to be filled and the Finance department has the lowest number of roles (4,712) to be filled.

 ###  Mentoring the Next Generation of Pewlett Hackard Employees